 a Nonfenestration U-factors shall be obtained from measurement, calculation or an approved source or as specified in Section R402.1.3.

-b Reserved.
+b Mass walls shall be in accordance with Section R402.2.5.

 c Reserved.

 R402.2 Specific insulation requirements (Prescriptive).
 In addition to the requirements of Section R402.1, insulation shall meet the specific requirements of Sections R402.2.1 through R402.2.11.